 - National Eating Disorders Collaboration: Preventing Eating Disorders

-In addition to speaking to nurses, people can gather information and seek help in a number of other ways.
-There is a wealth of information online that one can use to assist their friends and loved ones if they need help.
+In addition to speaking to medical professionals, there is a wealth of information online that one can use to assist their friends and loved ones if they need help.
 These resources include hotlines as well as chat rooms and forums.